nerdsaver/PuloversMacroCreatorModernAI/Documentation/Playback.md

 ### Random Sleeps

 If checked all delays during playback will be a random value of more or less of the defined percentage, e.g.: if percentage is set to 50, a command with a delay of 300ms will be set to any value between 150ms and 450ms.
 Percentage can be set in the counter.

+## AI-Enhanced Playback

+Pulover's Macro Creator now includes AI-enhanced playback features to make your macros more robust, adaptive, and efficient.

+### Adaptive Action Execution

+During playback, each action is now adapted based on the current screen content.
+This makes macros more resilient to UI changes in target applications.
+The AI analyzes the screen and adjusts mouse coordinates or identifies alternative UI elements if the original targets have moved or changed.

+### Intelligent Error Handling

+The playback system now includes intelligent error handling for unknown or complex actions.
+If an action cannot be executed as originally recorded, the AI will attempt to interpret the intended outcome and suggest alternative execution steps.

+### Dynamic Delay Calculation

+Delays between actions are now dynamically calculated based on system performance and AI recommendations.
+This ensures that macros run smoothly on different systems and adapt to varying load conditions.

+### Adaptive Playback Speed

+The overall playback speed is periodically adjusted based on system performance to ensure smooth execution.
+If the system is under heavy load, the playback might slow down slightly to maintain accuracy.
+Conversely, on high-performance systems, playback might speed up for efficiency.

+### Using AI-Enhanced Playback

+To enable AI-enhanced playback:

+1. Go to Options > Settings > Playback
+2. Check the "Enable AI-Enhanced Playback" option
+3. Click "Apply" and "OK"

+When this option is enabled, you'll see an "AI" indicator in the status bar during playback, confirming that the AI enhancements are active.

+### Customizing AI Behavior

+Advanced users can fine-tune the AI behavior:

+1. Go to Options > Settings > Playback > AI Settings
+2. Adjust the following parameters:
+   - Adaptation Sensitivity: Controls how aggressively the AI adapts to screen changes
+   - Error Handling Strictness: Determines how the AI handles unknown actions
+   - Delay Adjustment Range: Sets the minimum and maximum delays the AI can apply
+   - Speed Adjustment Frequency: Defines how often the playback speed is recalculated

+### Limitations

+While AI-enhanced playback significantly improves macro reliability, please note:

+- It may slightly increase CPU usage during playback
+- For extremely time-sensitive operations, you might need to disable some AI features
+- The AI requires an initial learning period to optimize its performance for your specific system and macros

+### Feedback and Improvement

+The AI-enhanced playback system continuously learns from your usage.
+You can help improve it by:

+1. Enabling anonymous usage data collection in Options > Settings > Privacy
+2. Reporting any issues or unexpected behaviors through Help > Report Issue

+Your feedback helps us refine the AI algorithms and improve the playback experience for all users.